 Dr. Kane developed the FROG Scan product line and is the co-inventor of Frequency-Resolved Optical Gating (FROG), the most used technique for measuring ultrafast laser pulses.
-He has invented several techniques in spectroscopy, optical coherence tomography, and ultrafast laser pulse measurement and holds 11 patents.
-He is the sole inventor of real-time measurement of ultrafast laser pulses using FROG and has a patent on this technology (US# 7,130,052).
+He has invented several techniques in spectroscopy, optical coherence tomography, and ultrafast laser pulse measurement and holds 11 patents and has one pending.
+He is the sole inventor of real-time measurement of ultrafast laser pulses using FROG and has patents on this technology (US# 7,130,052 and 8,068,230).

 Dr. Bomse joined Mesa Photonics as President in 2009.
 He is also in charge of developing products based on optical spectroscopy for use in gas sensing and mid-infrared laser characterization.
 David has over twenty years experience developing trace gas detection technology based on diode lasers.
 Many of his innovations are based on adapting new components that were engineered for telecommunications for optical spectroscopy.
 This approach has proven to be an efficient and inexpensive route to gas sensing technology.

-Mark carried a childhood love of everything electronic and electro-mechanical into a thirty-plus year career in product design engineering, starting with a range of microcomputer peripherals in the late seventies.
+Mark carried a childhood love of all things electronic and electro-mechanical into a thirty-plus year career in product design engineering.
 Though skilled in embedded programming (various assembly languages, through C) and digital design (including Verilog logic synthesis), his greatest joy is pushing the limits of what can be realized in circuit design–especially low noise/high speed analog, mixed signal and high power.

-He has worked on several specialized research projects.
-One highlight was designing a high dynamic range optical coherence tomography signal chain; from its ultra-low noise 76-channel parallel photo-diode array input, through analog signal conditioning, 24 bit conversion, a digital lock-in amplifier implemented in an FPGA, to a video-speed host interface.
+One career highlight was designing a high dynamic range optical coherence tomography signal chain; from its ultra-low noise 76-channel parallel photo-diode array input, through analog signal conditioning, 24 bit conversion, a digital lock-in amplifier implemented in an FPGA, to a video-speed host interface.
 For a compact time of flight mass spectrometer, he designed a programmable high-voltage power supply with sub-20 nanosecond switching between pairs of high-voltages.

 Suzanne has had a varied administrative career, working in the diplomatic, banking, medical, scientific, non-profit, and recreational fields, as well as owning her own business.
-She holds a BA in history from George Mason University, and countless class hours in library & information sciences, media design, and accounting.
-In her spare time, Suzanne volunteers, runs, swims, hikes, cross-country skis, reads, and travels.
+She holds a BA in history from George Mason University, and has continued her education in the fields of library & information sciences, media design, and accounting.